-- If application is acceptable, OGMD distributes copies to other pertinent Michigan Department of Natural Resources and MDEQ divisions for evaluation and solicits comments, criticisms, or recommendations.
+- If application is acceptable, OGMD distributes copies to other pertinent Michigan Department of Natural Resources and EGLE divisions for evaluation and solicits comments, criticisms, or recommendations.

 - The OGMD reviews comments received from other divisions and determines whether further revisions are needed.

-- If the preliminary application is accepted by the department, it is considered administratively complete and is designated as a "Draft Sand Dune Mining Proposal" which begins a 120-day period within which the MDEQ must issue or deny the permit.
+- If the preliminary application is accepted by the department, it is considered administratively complete and is designated as a "Draft Sand Dune Mining Proposal" which begins a 120-day period within which EGLE must issue or deny the permit.

-- The MDEQ publishes a public notice of the application for a sand dune mining permit.
+- EGLE publishes a public notice of the application for a sand dune mining permit.

 - If the proposed action lies within a barrier dune formation or the department determines it to be significant or controversial, or a specific request is received, a public hearing will be held by OGMD staff.